 Even when folks publish their work, it’s an entirely different gesture if there are patent applications filed.
 They don’t typically make it known in their publications that the university has filed patent applications.
 Universities generally keep patent applications secret.
 We ask: what’s the point of doing research based on published findings where there are patents pending that you don’t even know about?
 One can’t get a license even for research purposes, and even if one could, one can’t grant sublicenses to anyone else who wants to work on the research with you, and no company in their right mind would sponsor such work without a license (contributory infringement, likely willful, so treble damages).

 What the licensing officers are doing is turning authentic research communications reporting research events (such as inventions) into an implied shilling for future monopoly licensing interests.
 That’s the primary screw up, and it’s a huge one.
-The university technology licensing offices are scorching the research earth.
+The university technology licensing offices pursuing monopoly commercialization are scorching the research earth.
 If anyone has the ability to “screw it up”, it is the university licensing offices.
-And they will claim categorically that it is in the public interest to do so.
+And they claim categorically that it is in the public interest to do so.

 What is an open research program to do?
 1) Publish early and often.
 That’s one role for this blog.
 It isn’t always pretty, but it has a primary job to do and that is to make public our work as it develops and raise the bar on what counts as an invention worthy of respect.
 2) Collaborate with folks whose contributions are non-toxic and are willing to engage, reciprocate, and compete on quality, responsiveness, and insight.
 3) Work in good faith against the interests of people trying to use speculative patenting to block practice and exploration in 3d printing so they can dominate practice and thereby make money.